 Discover what the Tea ceremony in essence is, during an exclusive service of “real tea” – thick tea.
-Receive personalized guidance and instruction provided by two fully-accredited Masters of the Japanese tea ceremony in Kyoto.
+Receive personalised guidance and instruction provided by a fully-accredited Master of the Japanese tea ceremony in Kyoto.
 And, simultaneously deepen your understanding of traditional Japanese culture as a whole.
 Detailed explanations and guidance in English.

 Tea ceremony introductions for foreign visitors

 Our tea ceremony activities in Kyoto are aimed at making this tradition and culture accessible and understandable to foreign visitors.
-While most of our tea ceremony activities are hosted at our traditional tea hermitage at Meikakuji, we also provide experiences and introductory sessions at, for example, a location of your choosing.
+While most of our tea ceremony activities are hosted at The Tea Crane, we also provide experiences and introductory sessions at, for example, a location of your choosing.

 Large national tea gatherings

-Tyas Sōsen and Stephen Sōshun often serve at large national scale tea gatherings, entertaining over 400 guests in a single day.
+Tyas Sōsen and his mentor, Stephen Sōshun, often serve at large national scale tea gatherings, entertaining over 400 guests in a single day.
 At such tea gatherings, tea practitioners from all over Japan attend to enjoy a sight of an Enshū school service, while savoring a bowl of tea.
 The yearly Shukō chakai, hosted in Nara in February is one such example.

 Translation and cultural introductions for foreigner visitors